 And if we had an unlimited world, with unlimited amounts of grain and pasture and space, this could work.
 But we don't.
 We have one planet Earth and currently 7 billion people on it.
 And we keep eating more and more meat.
 And making more and more people.

-But, "There must be a way!" you think.
+"But there must be a way!" you think.
 "I want to eat meat and not contribute to environmental or human destruction!"
 Sure there is.

 Here's how we can keep up America's current consumption of meat and expand it to the rest of the developing world:

-The question is—more people, or more meat?
+The question is: More people, or more meat?
 We can't have both.

-I don't see any of these scenarios happening — unless of course, the very last option, which I think is the most likely, comes to pass—meat becomes prohibitively expensive, a wealthy person's food, a daily treat for the 1% only—you know, how it was for basically all of human history around the planet until the current industrial era.
+I don't see any of these scenarios happening — unless of course, one last option comes to pass: That meat becomes prohibitively expensive, a wealthy person's food, a daily treat for the 1 percent.
+You know, how it was for basically all of human history around the planet until the current industrial era.